 Licensed limo from Amherstburg to Pearson Airport.
 Sedan $750, SUV $850, Van $995.
 Rate guaranteed at booking.

 Pearson Airport Limousine serves Amherstburg with flat rate transfers to YYZ.
 Sedan $750, SUV $850, Sprinter Van $995.
-Route is 365 km via Highway 401 East and Highway 427.
-Driver available any hour.
+The route runs 365 km via Highway 401 East through Windsor and on to Highway 427 north into Pearson.
+Driver available any hour, any day.

 IMAGE A